Dubbing: Vietnam

 In Vietnam, foreign-language films and programs are often subtitled or voice-overed on television in Vietnamese.
-They were not dubbed until 1985, but are briefly translated with a speaker before commercial breaks.
+They were not dubbed until 1985.
 Rio was considered to be the very first American Hollywood film to be entirely dubbed in Vietnamese.
 Since then, children's films that came out afterwards have been released dubbed in theaters.
 HTV3 has dubbed television programs for children, including Ben 10, and Ned's Declassified School Survival Guide, by using various voice actors to dub over the character roles.

-Sooner afterwards, more programs started to get dubbed.
-HTV3 also offers anime dubbed into Vietnamese.
-Pokémon got a Vietnamese dub in early 2014 on HTV3 starting with the Best Wishes series.
-But due to a controversy regarding Pokémon's cries being re-dubbed despite that all characters had their Japanese names, it was switched to VTV2 in September 2015 when the XY series debut.
-Sailor Moon also recently has been dubbed for HTV3 in early 2015.

-Also dubbed into Vietnamese are most films and TV series produced in Asia-Pacific countries such as China, Japan, etc.